marcmarino83/SVG-Logo-Maker/README.md

         - Shape Color: Specify the shape color using a color keyword or hexadecimal number.
         - SVG Generation: Generates a 300x200 pixel SVG file based on the provided input.
         - Examples
-        - Example directory structure: go Copy code
+        - Example directory structure: go

             ├── examples/           // Example svg file(s) created with the app